About Us

 “The roads to recovery are many, and the resolution of alcoholism by any method should be a cause for celebration by AA members.” - Bill Wilson

-Our Club’s mottos confirm our welcoming spirit.
-“Keep coming back,” “we’ll save a seat for you” and “stronger together.”
+Our Club’s mottos confirm a welcoming spirit.
+“Keep coming back,” “we’ll save a seat for you” and “stronger together” are phrases heard frequently.
 We welcome everyone to call our Club their second home!

 The History of Alano Club of Kent County